Making Accessibility Happen

 Located just across the street from the Columbia River Maritime Museum you’ll find the old-timey Custard King.
 Bite into one of their bacon bleu cheese burgers and tell me that ain’t a slice of heaven?!
 The custard is pretty great, too.

-Response from Cindy Price, Astoria City Councilor, Ward 3:
+Official Response from Cindy Price, Astoria City Councilor, Ward 3:

 What a treat to read your letter and to learn that, for the most part, you love our Riverwalk.
 I hope you’ve been visiting since Friday or Saturday, when our weather turned chilly but bright.